 Eligibility Criteria: GPA 3.5, 1,442 SAT, 33 ACT

 Located in Chestnut Hill, Boston College is a Jesuit Catholic private research university and is one of the top colleges in Boston.
-It is also considered as one of the good colleges in Boston that is well-known for its Gothic architecture, Chestnut Hill Reservoir, and the Boston Marathon course.
+It is also considered one of the best universities in Boston that is well-known for its Gothic architecture, Chestnut Hill Reservoir, and the Boston Marathon course.
 The 130-acre suburban campus has a welcoming community atmosphere.
 In fact, this college has been constantly ranked among the best universities in Boston for a couple of years.
-Top Courses:
+Founded in 1863, Boston College has a vibrant academic community with a strong focus on business, finance, and applied psychology.
+This one of the best universities in Boston enrolls approximately 9,100 undergraduate students and 2,500 graduate students.
+The campus, which is known for its beautiful Gothic architecture, provides a welcoming atmosphere to its diverse student body.

 7. Brandeis University